Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 Boise State Stats and Trends

-- Boise State's games this year have eclipsed the over/under only two times in 10 opportunities (20%).
+- Boise State's games this year have gone over the point total only two times in 10 opportunities (20%).

-- The Broncos average 29.7 points per game, comparable to the 26.9 per contest the Lobos allow.

-- Boise State is 5-1 against the spread and 4-2 overall in games when it puts up more than 26.9 points.
+- When Boise State puts up more than 26.9 points, it is 5-1 against the spread and 4-2 overall.

-- In games that Boise State churns out over 349.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- Boise State is 4-2 against the spread and 5-1 overall when the team piles up over 349.0 yards.

-- This year, the Broncos have 11 turnovers, one fewer than the Lobos have takeaways (12).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.